nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Grade a student's assignment : `grade`

-Format: `grade INDEX c/ASSIGNMENT st/STATUS [s/SCORE]`
+Format: `grade INDEX n/ASSIGNMENT st/STATUS [s/SCORE]`

 * This command can only be made after listing a particular module (i.e `cd MODULE`)
 * Assigns a grade to the student identified specified `INDEX` used in the displayed student list.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
+* `ASSIGNMENT` refers to the name of the assignment that this grade should be assigned to.
+The name of the assignment is **case sensitive**.
 * Status has 3 possible inputs: Not submitted, Submitted or Graded
 * Score must be equal or less than the assignment's maximum score

 ### Delete a student's grade : `dlgrade`

-Format: `dlgrade INDEX c/ASSIGNMENT`
+Format: `dlgrade INDEX n/ASSIGNMENT`

 * This command can only be made after listing a particular module (i.e `cd MODULE`)
+* `ASSIGNMENT` refers to the name of the assignment that the grade was assigned to.
+The name of the assignment is **case sensitive**.
-* Deletes a grade from the student at the specified `INDEX` used in the displayed student list.
+* Deletes a grade for the specified assignment from the student at the specified `INDEX` used in the displayed student list.

 ### Locating students by name: `find`